nawaphonOHM/Tic-Tac-Toe-plays-with-bot-/README.md

 # Tic-Tac-Toe-plays-with-bot-
-just a simply game plays with bot using AI
+just a simply game plays with bot using Mathematic